 Pink Sapphire Partial Balance Ring

-A stunning blush colored emerald-cut lab diamond measuring approximately 1.4 cts (7x5mm).
+A stunning blush colored emerald-cut lab sapphire measuring approximately 1.4 cts (7x5mm).

 Asymmetrical white diamond detail.
 14k yellow gold or white gold.